cjgwang/site/content/My Notes on AI Safety Papers/*Progress Measures for Grokking, Nanda et al, 2023.md

 tags:
   - ai_safety
 ---
-Cath wants to say: *I think this paper is maybe not worth reading completely, since it was optimised for ICLR.
-I find some parts a bit wordy and I focus more on the mathematical framework.*
+Cath wants to say: *This paper is perhaps not worth reading completely, since it was optimised for a conference.
+I find some parts a bit wordy.*

 Link: https://arxiv.org/pdf/2301.05217